marks530/first_milestone/README.md

 Similarly for the footer element I observed its behaviour on the iPhone 6 and ipad devices as well as desktop views

 Completed testing of all the html code at the following address [W3 Validator](https://validator.w3.org/nu/#textarea and the css.style file using the css checkbox on the same page
+Unfortunately I realized too late that the css and images should have been in the assets folder.
 ## Validation

 The validation process revealed some interesting problems.
 It discovered many issues which I had overlooked.
 I had inserted duplicate id elements instead of using class elements.
 I had also created section tags without using headers which came up as a yellow warning message.